ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.stiebel-isg/README.md

 2. Grab the values out of the your stiebel-isg.[x]-object.

 ## Requirements
-* stiebel-eltron/teclor internet service gateway (ISG)
+* stiebel-eltron/tecalor internet service gateway (ISG)

 ## Changelog
+### 1.4.2
+* Timeout of 10 seconds for pulling settings after multiple commands to reduce the load of the ISG

 ### 1.4.1
 * Core Files/Testing Update and introduce adapter-core